 INTRODUCTION

 Astronomy has long fascinated humans, though the majority of the sky is dark leaving us nothing to see.
 Compared to visual astronomy, radio astronomy is a relatively new field, which has allowed us to create images of the universe the visual spectrum of light cannot capture (Becker 1995).
 These images are created by a collection of radio frequencies gathered from an array of antennas.
 The antennas are spaced at different distances from each other, allowing them to discriminate against background radiation and detect measurements of only certain wavelengths (Ryle 1946).
 Frequencies picked up by the antennas are passed to a detector and that data creates a catalogue of flux densities from that source (Ryle 1946).
-These detections appear along the fringe patterns between antennas and depending on the source if the detection is strong for both polarizations then the sources emissions’ are non-polarized (Briggs 1999).
+These detections appear along the fringe patterns between antennas and depending on the source, if the detection is strong for both polarizations then the sources emissions’ are non-polarized (Briggs 1999).
 It is expected that by comparing enough detections at certain spots in the fringe pattern between antenna pairs, the celestial coordinates of the source can be confirmed.

 Since these arrays are located on earth, the knowledge of their movement with earth’s rotation in relation to the frequencies detected (based on their spacing) can be used to locate the source on the sky (Briggs 1999).
 This technique, known as fringe rate mapping, requires a reference point to be specified as the center of data collection as shown in Figure 1.